 That said, we often forget that an e-commerce platform can stall our growth.
 So, it’s crucial to consider the positives and negatives of every platform, and pick one that suits us the most.
 In this article, we describe Shopify’s benefits and limitations when it comes to hosting a brand with an international reach.
 Let’s go straight to the point.

 Which subscription plan is the best for global business?

 Shopify is a SaaS solution (Software-as-a-Service).
-The monthly fee grants us access to features which depend on the subscription tier we’re on.
-Although Shopify doesn’t limit the number of products we can add to the shop, the features that enable global sales are reserved for two of the higher plan.
+The monthly fee grants us access to features that depend on the subscription tier we’re on.
+Although Shopify doesn’t limit the number of products we can add to the shop, the features that enable global sales are reserved for two of the higher plans.

 - Basic, it doesn’t support international sellers that much

 - Shopify, you can translate the store and use Shopify Payments with currency exchange feature